Table of Contents

 - Gestrinone and RU-486: experimental drugs

 - Hysterectomy: the gold standard for complete removal.
 Laparoscopic hysterectomy or laparoscopically assisted vaginal hysterectomy can be performed.
 Laparoscopic supracervical hysterectomy is for patients who are unwilling for laparotomy.
-Good pelvic support is a pre-requisite in these patients.
+Good pelvic support is pre-requisite in these patients.

 - Hysteroscopic transcervical resection mainly for submucosal myomas